On the square root of the inverse different: Galois algebras and ideals

 for every $\omega \in \Omega_{F_v}$ (see e.g. \cite[2.2]{AM}), and so we see that $(\br_G(l_{1,v}) \cdot \br_G(l_{2,v}^{-1}))_v \in (F_vG)^{\times}$ for each $v$.
 (In fact, as we may take $l_{1,v} = l_{2,v}$ for almost all $v$, we may suppose that $(\br_G(l_{1,v}) \cdot \br_G(l_{2,v}^{-1}))_v =1$ for almost all $v$.)
 Hence it now follows from (b) that $[\cL_1, O_FG; F^c] - [\cL_2, O_FG; F^c] \in K_0(O_FG, F) $, as claimed. \end{proof}

 It is a classical result, due to E. Noether, that a $G$-extension $F_{\pi}/F$ is tamely ramified if and only if $O_{\pi}$ is a locally free (and therefore projective) $O_FG$-module.
 S. Ullom has shown that if $F_{\pi}/F$ is tame, then in fact all $G$-stable ideals in $O_{\pi}$ are locally free.
 He also showed that if any $G$-stable ideal $B$, say, in a $G$-extension $F_{\pi}/F$ is locally free, then all second ramification groups at primes dividing $B$ are equal to zero (see \cite{U1969}).
-If $F_{\pi}/F$ is any $G$-extension for which $|G|$ is odd (and so the square root $A(\pi)$ of the inverse different automatically exists), then B. Erez has shown that $A(\pi)$ is a locally free $O_FG$-module if and only if all second ramification groups associated to $F_{\pi}/F$ vanish, i.e. if and only if $F_{\pi}/F$ is weakly ramified.
+If $F_{\pi}/F$ is any $G$-extension for which $|G|$ is odd (and so the square root $A_\pi$ of the inverse different automatically exists), then Erez has shown that $A_\pi$ is a locally free $O_FG$-module if and only if all second ramification groups associated to $F_{\pi}/F$ vanish, i.e. if and only if $F_{\pi}/F$ is weakly ramified.
+In fact, as pointed out by the third-named author and Vinatier, \cite[pp. 109, footnote 1]{CV16} the proof of \cite[Theorem 1]{E91} shows that if $F_{\pi}/F$ is any weakly ramified extension such that $A_{\pi}$ exists, then $A_{\pi}$ is locally free.

-\begin{definition} \lab{D:fc} Suppose that $[\pi] \in H^{1}_{t}(F,G)$, and that $A(\pi)$ exists.
+\begin{definition} \lab{D:fc} Suppose that $[\pi] \in H^{1}_{t}(F,G)$, and that $A_\pi$ exists.
 We define

 \end{definition}